smaugfm/monobudget/README.md

 Last commit where YNAB support was working reliably (and I was personally using it) is [3a7da7af](https://github.com/smaugfm/monobudget/commit/3a7da7afd85bffa310f54a322c46d626d24f488c) (May 2022)

-PRs are feature requests are welcome!
+PRs and feature requests are welcome!